Rabindranath

 Rabindranath (2001) ‘Nationalism [1917].’
 In: The English Writings of Rabindranath Tagore: Volume Two, Plays,

 Stories, Essays.
 Sisir Kumar Das, ed.
-Tagore, Rabindranath
+New

 (2010) Rabindranath Tagore; Kratke zgodbe.
 Selected and introduced by Ana